groupultra/sdk-public/docs/source/moobius_types.rst

 Class Character
 ===================

-A description (name, id, image url, etc) of a real or virtual user.
+A description (name, id, image url, etc) of a real or puppet user.